 In 2007, as the economy worsened and credit issues started to emerge, these banks' shares started what looked like a free-fall.
 To be sure, all three banks had to take credit baths, with net charge-offs reaching between 1%-2% of loans in a single quarter--higher than their traditional loss rates for a full year.
 It was a vicious cycle.
 Mounting loan losses and grim economic news dealt heavy blows to both current and expected earnings, which in turn took big bites out of the firms' capital and increased the likelihood of dilutive equity issuances at distressed prices--only to propel share prices lower.
 At this cycle's worst, in early 2009, both Fifth Third's and Huntington's shares lost nearly 95% of their 2006 prices, and around 85% of KeyCorp's value vanished.
 As a result, the price/tangible book ratios for Fifth Third and Huntington bottomed out at just 0.3 times, which was clearly the result of a panicked sellout that factored in a relatively high--and, likely, unwarranted--probability of failure, in our opinion.

-Maclovio Pina does not own shares in any of the securities mentioned above.
+Maclovio Pina does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.